cesmii/API/RFC for Contextualized Manufacturing Information API.md

 When invoked as a Query, the LiveValue interface MAY support an array of requested object ElementIds to reduce round-trips where multiple values are required by an application, in which case, the return payload MUST be an array.

 When invoked as a Query, if indicated by an optional query parameter, the response payload MUST include the following metadata about the returned value:
-- ElementId: a unique identifier for that element following a documented notation or standard
+- ElementId: a unique string identifier for the element, as defined by the implementation
 - DataType: incudes most-derived Type name of an object, or primitive datatype for an attribute, and MUST use the JavaScript primitive types
 - Quality: a data quality indicator following the standard established by the [OPC UA standard status codes](https://reference.opcfoundation.org/Core/Part8/v104/docs/A.3.2.3#_Ref377938607).
 If data quality is not available, the CMIP may return a GOOD status.
 - TimeStamp: a timestamp corresponding to the time and date the data was recorded in the CMIP, following the standard established by [Internet RFC 3339](https://www.rfc-editor.org/rfc/rfc3339)